 Having worked in everything from small health centres to major multi-building hospital estates, our unrivalled knowledge of the healthcare sector enables us to effectively deliver our third-party accredited passive fire protection services on time and within budget.

-To find out about some of our past work for NHS properties across the UK, see our case studies here, or to discuss your passive fire protection requirements, get in touch and our expert team will be happy to help.
+To find out about some of our past work for NHS properties across the UK, see our case studies here.

 Checkmate Fire gain ISO27001 International Information Security Standard